celestiaorg/CIPs/cips/cip-shwap_protocol.md

 solve critical inefficiencies and standardize messaging of Celestia's Data Availability p2p network.

-Shwap defines a messaging framework to be exchanged around the DA p2p network in a trust-minimized way without enforcing transport(QUIC/TCP or IP) or application layer protocol semantics(e.g., HTTP/x).
+Shwap defines a messaging framework to be exchanged around the DA p2p network in a trust-minimized way without enforcing transport (QUIC/TCP or IP) or application layer protocol semantics (e.g., HTTP/x).
 Using this framework, Shwap declares the most common messages and provides options for stacking them with lower-level protocols.
 Shwap can be stacked together with application protocol like HTTP/x, [KadDHT][kaddht], [Bitswap][bitswap] or any custom protocol.

 ## Motivation

 The current Data Availability Sampling (DAS) network protocol is inefficient.
-A _single_ sample operation takes log2(k) network roundtrips (where k is the square size).
+A _single_ sample operation takes log₂(k) network roundtrips (where k is the square size).
 This is not practical and does not scale for the theoretically unlimited data square that the Celestia network enables.
-The main motive here is a protocol with O(1) roundtrip for _multiple_ samples, preserving the assumption of having 1/n honest peers connected.
+The main motive here is a protocol with O(1) roundtrip for _multiple_ samples, preserving the assumption of having 1/N honest peers connected.

 Initially, Bitswap and IPLD were adopted as the basis for the DA network protocols, including DAS, block synchronization (BS), and blob/namespace data retrieval (ND).
 They gave battle-tested protocols and tooling with pluggability to rapidly scaffold Celestia's DA network.
 However, it came with the price of scalability limits and roundtrips, resulting in slower BS than block production.
-Before the network launch, the transition to the optimized [ShrEx protocol][shrex] for BS and integrating [CAR and DAGStore-based storage][storage] happened optimizing BS and ND.
+Before the network launch, the transition to the optimized [ShrEx protocol][shrex] for BS and integrating [CAR and DAGStore-based storage][storage] happened, optimizing BS and ND.
 However, DAS was left untouched, preserving its weak scalability and roundtrip inefficiency.

 Shwap messaging stacked together with Bitswap protocol directly addresses described inefficiency and provides a foundation